p/vcproj2cmake/README.txt

 they can then be invoked (referenced) by each hook point (or a subsequent one!) as needed, each time supplying project-_specific_ function variables as needed.
 And since that CMake module is used only in a generic way (to define those generic functions) and thus does _not_ dirtily fumble any project-specific state, it is sufficient to have this _static_ content of this module get parsed _once_ only despite actually having it include(myModule):d many times.
 This can be achieved by implementing an include protection guard such as

-if(my_module_parsed) # Avoid repeated parsing of this generic (non-state-modifying) function module return() endif(my_module_parsed) set(my_module_parsed true)
+# Avoid repeated parsing of this generic (non-state-modifying) function module:
+if(my_module_parsed)
+  return()
+endif(my_module_parsed)
+set(my_module_parsed true)